What is Document Content Analysis? How it differs from Document Management. (Part 2)

 (This is the second of two blog posts.)

-In the first post here, I outlined how document management systems such as Sharepoint are really only as good as the structures set up to organise and store the data.
+In the first post here, I outlined how document management systems such as Sharepoint are really only as good as the structures set up to organize and store the data.
 Indeed, even assuming good folder structure, there is still the question of what lies within the documents.
 I finished the first post posing this question:

 “What remains hidden is the content within the documents.
 Is it really any good?”